 In 1820, the construction of Agamemnon, a 33-meter-long ship armed with 18 heavy cannons, was completed despite many obstacles from the Turkish authorities.
 In the meantime, Bouboulina and her people managed to accumulate significant quantities of ammunition and weapons, and the movement began to support the rebellion against the Ottoman Empire.

 The date of the War of Greek Independence began on March 25, 1821.
-Bouboulina was ready; she was fifty-year-old woman and commander of four ships in addition to the ‘Agamemnon,’ and her small private army of ‘brave lads’ as she called them.
+Bouboulina was ready; she was a fifty-year-old woman and commander of four ships in addition to the ‘Agamemnon,’ and her small private army of ‘brave lads’ as she called them.
 They called her 'Kapetanisa' (Lady Captain).

 Soon after the war broke out; on her flagship, the Agamemnon, the largest and the most impressive in the Greek fleet at the time, Bobboulina sailed to confront was against the Ottomans.